KarthikSaladi047/Kubernetes-from-Scratch-Project/README.md

   openssl x509 -req -in ca.csr -signkey ca.key -CAcreateserial  -out ca.crt -days 365
   rm -f ca.csr
   ```
-- Now using ca.crt and ca.key , we will issue keys & certificates for other components.
+- Now using ca.crt and ca.key, we will issue keys & certificates for other components.

 ## Configure etcd: